The Honorary Comedic Advisor to the Pope was announced on Monday... and he’s a rabbi.

 By Joshua Barajas

 Pope Francis announced that Catholic priests will be given discretion to forgive women who have had abortions across the coming year.
 Judy Woodruff discusses the change in rhetoric with Elizabeth Dias of TIME.

 Teen pregnancies rose by 50 percent in the Philippines over the last decade.
-Now that predominantly Roman Catholic country has begun implementing a law — contested for years — that requires public health facilities to offer free contraceptive services.
+Now that predominantly Roman Catholic country has begun implementing a law -- contested for years -- that requires public health facilities to offer free contraceptive services.
 Special…

-WASHINGTON — Pope Francis' call for dramatic action on climate change drew a round of shrugs from congressional Republicans on Thursday, while many of the party's presidential candidates ignored it entirely.
+WASHINGTON -- Pope Francis' call for dramatic action on climate change drew a round of shrugs from congressional Republicans on Thursday, while many of the party's presidential candidates ignored it entirely.

 By PBS NewsHour

 By Larisa Epatko